jorendorff/git-ignorance/ignorance.md

 under `.git/refs/heads`.
 This is weird because I would have expected it to query `.git/refs/remotes/`.
 It doesn't.

-I'm guessing `.git/config` is the usual source of truth...
+I'm guessing `.git/config` is the usual source of truth.

 ???